OsamaM0/FullyRag/docs/architecture.md

 # Architecture

-This page consolidates the visual architecture, data flow, file layout, API endpoints, and deployment options for PolyRAG.
+This page consolidates the visual architecture, data flow, file layout, API endpoints, and deployment options for FullyRAG.

 ## Visual overview